Finding What You Need in PDFs¶

 not_tables = page.find_all(':not(region[type=table])')

-# Find text elements that do not contain "Total" (case-insensitive)
+# Find text that doesn't contain "Total"

 relevant_text = page.find_all('text:not(:contains("Total"))', case=False)

-# Find text elements that are not empty
+# Find text that isn't empty

 non_empty_text = page.find_all('text:not(:empty)')

-# Find the thick horizontal line first
+# First, find a thick horizontal line

 ref_line = page.find('line[width>=2]')